 Those butterflies you feel in your stomach, the thoughts of self-doubt are totally normal!
-But, it mustn’t stop you from trying.
+Nerves are not an indication that you shouldn’t do something!
+It just means you really care.
+So never let it stop you from trying.

 The best advice I can give when it comes to nerves is that if you focus on yourself and how you feel – it shows.
-But if you focus on your students and sharing with them the very best of what you know – people see that and are very forgiving of the little nervous mistakes :)
+But if you focus on your students – people feel that – and will be very forgiving of the little nervous mistakes :)

 Share Stories, not just Facts

 There’s something interesting that happens when we start teaching – we can fall into this weird professional mode, delivering all the very serious facts and details.

 Here’s what I’ve learned – people don’t connect with facts, they connect with stories – the story of your passion, the years of experience making a million mistakes, and learning along the way…